JuliaSpacePhysics/HAPIClient.jl/README.md

 A Julia client for the Heliophysics Application Programmer's Interface (HAPI).

-See [HAPI Server Browser](https://hapi-server.org/servers/) for a list of HAPI servers and datasets.
+For information on using the package, see the [documentation](https://JuliaSpacePhysics.github.io/HAPIClient.jl/dev/).
+For the list of HAPI servers and datasets, see [HAPI Server Browser](https://hapi-server.org/servers/).

 ## Installation